Rakhine State, Myanmar

 CC BY-NC-ND / ICRC

-Since the Myanmar conflict began, the emergency aid has mainly focused on food, health, shelter and non-food relief items, water, sanitation and hygiene promotion, food security and livelihood, and activities carried out on behalf of people entitled to protection under international humanitarian law.
-We will continue reaching out to new communities with emergency assistance, while also focusing on recovery and long-term development for families affected by the Myanmar conflict.
+Since September 2017, the emergency aid has mainly focused on food, health, shelter and non-food relief items, water, sanitation and hygiene promotion, food security and livelihood, and activities carried out on behalf of people entitled to protection under international humanitarian law.
+We will continue reaching out to new communities with emergency assistance, while also focusing on recovery and long-term development for families affected by the violence.

 For the latest on the Myanmar crisis, follow us on twitter: @ICRC_AsiaPac